Maurice Edu

-Maurice Edu (born April 18, 1986) is an American former professional soccer player.
-A highly touted prospect, Edu was the first overall pick in the 2007 MLS SuperDraft and won the MLS Rookie of the Year Award with Toronto.
+Maurice Edu (born April 18, 1986) is an American soccer commentator and former professional player.

+Edu was the first overall pick in the 2007 MLS SuperDraft and won the MLS Rookie of the Year Award with Toronto.
 His performances for Toronto earned him international call ups to the United States national team and the attention of clubs in Europe.

 He signed with Rangers, winning the Scottish Premier League three times.
 Following Rangers' financial problems, he joined Stoke City; however, failing to make an impact, he spent time on loan with Turkey's Bursaspor before returning to MLS with Philadelphia Union.

 He currently commentates for MLS Season Pass on Apple TV, as well as Fox Sports' coverage of the 2022 FIFA World Cup.
 He also has worked on Atlanta United's local TV broadcasts.

 Early life

 Edu was born and raised in Fontana, California.
 Edu played college soccer at the University of Maryland, College Park from 2004 until 2006 and played three years for the Maryland Terrapins, including a role on the 2005 squad that won the NCAA College Cup national championship.
 He forfeited his final year of NCAA eligibility to enter the 2007 MLS SuperDraft as a Generation Adidas player.
 He was named a first-team All-American in 2006.